Stroke & Vascular Disorders

-• The movements occur during bedtime or near naptime, when the patient is drowsy or asleep, and may occur during any stage of sleep, including REM sleep.
+• The movements occur at bedtime or near naptime when the patient is drowsy or may occur during any stage of sleep, including REM sleep.

 • Although there are no well-established therapies, there are case reports of significant improvement of rhythmic movements and sleep quality with the use of benzodiazepines, antidepressants, behavioral interventions, hypnosis, and/or sleep restriction.